 Streptococcus agalactiae, also known as Group B Strep or GBS, does not utilise lactulose as an energy source, and therefore lactulose can be used in GBS vaginal infections safely.

 Don’t know what bugs you have?
-Get a comprehensive vaginal microbiome test, and if you’re not sure how to interpret the results, book in to the My Vagina clinic for analysis.
+Get a comprehensive vaginal microbiome test, and if you’re unsure how to interpret the results, book an appointment at the My Vagina clinic for analysis.

-Please note that the study used as a reference is using bacteria in the digestive tract, thus excluding many vaginal lactobacilli.
+Please note that the study used as a reference employs bacteria in the digestive tract, thereby excluding many vaginal lactobacilli.

 Key: